Peter Paul Rubens: Apprenticeship

 Rubens left Verhaecht's workshop after about one year as he wished to study history painting rather than landscape painting.
 He then continued his studies with one of the city's leading painters of the time, the artist Adam van Noort.
 Van Noort was a so-called Romanist, a term used to denote artists who had travelled from the Low Countries to Rome to study the work of leading Italian artists of the period such as Michelangelo, Leonardo da Vinci, Raphael and Titian and had created upon their return home artworks that reflected their engagement with these Italian innovations.
-Rubens' apprenticeship with van Noort lasted about four years during which he improved his handling of figures and faces.
+Rubens's apprenticeship with van Noort lasted about four years during which he improved his handling of figures and faces.